-Today’s Wonder of the Day was inspired by JONATHAN from , AL. JONATHAN Wonders, “How does a computer screen work? ” Thanks for WONDERing with us, JONATHAN!
+Today’s Wonder of the Day was inspired by Cohen from , .
+Cohen Wonders, “How does touch screen work?”
+Thanks for WONDERing with us, Cohen!

 From mall kiosks to smartphones to tablet computers, touch screens are everywhere you look these days.
 As technology advances, keyboards and mice are quickly becoming a thing of the past.
 Why be burdened with cords when you can have what you want with just a touch?